 Allow the soil amendments, compost and mulch to sit over the next few months.
 In the fall, when you are ready to plant, pull back the mulch and compost from the center of the pile and plant your peony there.
 All of the good compost and mulch will nourish the peony and get it off to a great start.

 If your garden area has better soil and has been worked before, a simpler method which will yield good results would be to add 1- 2 lbs Azomite and one wheelbarrow load of compost to the future planting area sized 3′ x 3′.
 If you know your soil is acidic, add 1-2 lbs. of ground limestone.
-Allow this to sit and ‘stew’ over the summer and in early fall your soil will be ready for planting.
+Allow this to sit and ‘stew’ for a few weeks if posssible and in early fall your soil will be ready for planting.